Okay, so for the last six months or so, I’ve been writing posts that specifically address questions about lighting.

 That’s why, in the example above, changing the light bulbs wouldn’t fix the colour problem.
 For one thing, while a warmer, more yellow light bulb may make the taupe look creamier (more yellow), it would also make the floor even creamier than it already is.
 And you’d still have cabinets that don’t relate to the flooring.

-So before you twist your head into a pretzel over your lighting, ask yourself if your neutral undertones relate to the other neutral finishes in the same room.
+So before you blame the lighting, yet again, ask yourself if your neutral undertones relate to the other neutral finishes in the same room.

 What about when you chose a soft robins egg blue that looked just perfect on the paint chip and it looked screaming baby blue instead when it got painted on the walls?